huangsam/go-trial/USERGUIDE.md

 # User guide

-This content is for developers who are want to experiment with the repository at a deeper level.
+This content is for developers who want to experiment with the repository at a deeper level.

 ## See the docs